vietcodecamp/vietcode2017/lecture_notes/Exercises/lesson_2_finished.md

 ```

 ## X-mass tree
 * Draw a x-mass tree.
-Use a single print function and a string concatenation method
+Use a single print function and a string concatenation (joining) method
   * Note, we will improve this using loops later on
 It should look like this: